algosup/2023-2024-project-4-sportshield-team-5/documents/quality-assurance/test-cases.md

 **Steps:**

-1. Go on LightBlue app, and look for a device named "SportShield 5".
+1. Go on the LightBlue app, and look for a device named "SportShield 5".

 ### 9. 2G connectivity